WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-sdk-guides/install-wallaroo-sdk-azureml-guide-reference.md

 ### Set Up Virtual Python Environment

-To set up the virtual environment in Google Workbench for using the Wallaroo SDK with Google Workbench:
+To set up the virtual environment in Azure ML for using the Wallaroo SDK with Azure ML Workspace:

-1. Upload the Wallaroo SDK Python wheel file `wallaroo-0.35.0-py-non-any.whl` to the Google Workbench Jupyter hub environment.
-1. Start a separate terminal by selecting **File->New->Terminal**.
+1. Select **Notebooks**.
+1. Create a new folder where the Jupyter Notebooks for Wallaroo will be installed.
+1. From this repository, upload `sdk-install-guides/azure-ml-sdk-install.zip`, or upload the entire folder `sdk-install-guides/azure-ml-sdk-install`.
+This tutorial will assume the .zip file was uploaded.
+1. Select **Open Terminal**.
+Navigate to the target directory.
+1. Run `unzip azure-ml-sdk-install.zip` to unzip the directory, then cd into it with `cd azure-ml-sdk-install`.
 1. Create the Python virtual environment with `conda`.
 Replace `wallaroosdk` with the name of the virtual environment as required by your organization.

     ```bash